 The Bolts had no semblance of a running game for the second straight week.
 Melvin Gordon and Austin Ekeler combined for just 32 yards on 13 carries.
 Philip Rivers did finish with 320 yards and two touchdowns.
 However, a lot of his production came in desperation time and he also suffered two interceptions.
 One very positive development was tight end Hunter Henry’s return.
 The talented but oft-injured Henry paced Los Angeles in both receptions (eight) and receiving yards (100).
 Meanwhile, Keenan Allen’s inexplicable slump continued – he saw his receptions drop for the third straight week, logging just two grabs for a modest 33 yards.

 Tennessee brings solid defense, but it can’t be expected to carry the entire team.
 When asked to do so Sunday against the Broncos, it held up about as well as could be expected.
 The Broncos were held to just 270 total yards.
 With the Chargers’ recent struggles and the fact this will be a road game a couple of time zones away, they could find offensive continuity elusive yet again in Week 7.

-On the other side, it could be either Mariota or Ryan Tannehill under center against Los Angeles.
-Head coach Mike Vrabel has indicated he’ll make that decision by Tuesday.
+On the other side, we now have confirmation it will be Ryan Tannehill under center against Los Angeles.
 Tannehill may in fact offer the Titans’ passing attack a steadier hand.
 He had some solid seasons in Miami and completed 13 of 16 attempts for 144 yards against the Broncos.
-If he has the chance to put in three full practice days as the No. 1 quarterback, he could be a viable option against a Chargers secondary that’s been on and off in the early going without Derwin James (foot) and Adrian Phillips (forearm).
+Now having had the chance to put in three full practice days as the No. 1 quarterback, he could be a viable option against a Chargers secondary that’s been on and off in the early going without Derwin James (foot) and Adrian Phillips (forearm).

 Baltimore Ravens at Seattle Seahawks (-3)